harasiddh/harasiddh.github.io/_pages/about.md

 I am currently an M1 Economics student at Toulouse School of Economics

-Prior to TSE, I simultaneously pursued two undergraduate degrees.
-I studied Economics in-person at Shiv Nadar IOE, Delhi (NCR) and studied Data Science at IIT Madras thanks to their online degree
+Prior to TSE, I was a Dean's List student of Economics at Shiv Nadar IOE, Delhi (NCR).
+I also simultaneously pursued an online degree in Data Science from IIT Madras

+While I am yet to decide on my preferred field, my favourite paper so far is _The Economic Origins of Government by Robert C. Allen, Mattia C. Bertazzini and Leander Heldring_.
+I also enjoy reading about developments in other disciplines, particularly Mathematics and Computer Science

-When not dealing with Economics or household chores, I like to read about ancient civilisations and watch English films.
+When not dealing with academics or household chores, I like to read about ancient civilisations and watch English films.
 I feel that Test cricket is the best format of the game, and have supported Real Madrid since Ronaldo's iconic “calma, calma”